Skip to content

 Future value of private health insurance premiums if invested instead.

-Calculate what your private healthcare premiums would grow to if invested over the years you pay them.
-Enter investment return and see the result instantly.
+Calculate what your private healthcare premiums would grow to if invested over the years you pay them — the silent opportunity cost of the policy.

 What this tool does